How to Install SELinux on Ubuntu 18.04

 sudo apt update && sudo apt upgrade -yuf

-Install the SELinux package along with supporting packages to help you manage your installation.
+Install the SELinux package along with supporting packages to manage the installation.

 sudo apt install selinux selinux-utils selinux-basics auditd audispd-plugins

-NoteDuring the installation, a prompt will remind you to reboot your system for the changes to take effect.
-Select Yes in order to continue.
+NoteDuring the installation, the system prompts you to reboot the system for the changes to take effect.
+Select Yes to continue.

-Verify your SELinux installation’s status.
-The status of your SELinux installation should be
+Verify the status of SELinux installation.
+The status of SELinux installation should be

-Reboot your Linode for the installation to complete:
+Reboot the Linode for the installation to complete:

-NoteAfter rebooting your system, SELinux should be enabled, but in permissive mode.
-Permissive mode means any actions that would have been disallowed are allowed, but logged in your system’s audit log located in the
+NoteAfter rebooting the system, SELinux should be enabled, but in permissive mode.
+Permissive mode means any actions that would have been disallowed are allowed, but logged in the audit log file located in the

-Log back into your Linode via SSH.
+Log back into the Linode via SSH.
 Replace

 SELinux status: enabled SELinuxfs mount: /sys/fs/selinux SELinux root directory: /etc/selinux Loaded policy name: default Current mode: permissive Mode from config file: permissive Policy MLS status: enabled Policy deny_unknown status: allowed Memory protection checking: requested (insecure) Max kernel policy version: 31